Douglas Fir Handcrafted Log Homes

 For log homes Douglas Fir is lovely.
 The honey colored wood is darker that the white Engelmann Spruce and lighter than Western Red Cedar.
 If you look closely at the photo you will see circles traveling around and around the log ends.
 These are the growth rings.
 Each year the log grows a new growth ring forms.
 The ring is caused from a level of bark that is covered over as the log grows.
 The growth rings on the Douglas Fir is very light.

 Another added benefit to handcrafted homes is the low waste they produce.
-Milled log homes can yield waste of up to approximately 45% of the log, once it is milled down to a uniform 6 or 8 inch diameter.
+Milled log homes can yield waste of up to approximately 45% of the log, once it is milled down to a uniform 8 inch diameter.
 Because handcrafted homes take advantage of the wider bottoms and narrower tops of the logs, only about 5 % – 9% log is wasted.
 Also more thermal mass (R-value) is gained when more log diameter is incorporated into the home.

 Many of our luxury log homes are constructed of either Doulgas Fir or Western Red Cedar.
-British Columbia is a prime supplier of both of these log species.

 For solid, log lasting log homes, the Douglas Fir is a great choice for your home.
 The rich color gives the log more character with less expense than the Western Red Cedar.
 Any of our homes can be produced from this wonderful wood species.
 Visit our pricing section for sample pricing on our handcrafted log homes.

 Any projected costs, cost estimates, material costs, and estimated construction/ building costs, are only the opinion of Cowboy Log Homes and are drawn from our experience.
 Every home is custom tailored to meet our individual client's wants and desires.
-The construction of a log or timber home is based on two primary costs: material provided by Lake Country Log Homes 2009 LTD. and construction costs contracted with Cowboy Log Homes as the builder or another builder of the customer's choice.
-Cowboy Log Homes is an authorized representative for Lake Country Log Homes.
+The construction of a log or timber home is based on two primary costs: material provided by the log home company and construction costs contracted with Cowboy Log Homes as the builder or another builder of the customer's choice.
 Final costs are obtained and contracted with each respectively.
-Cowboy Log Homes is simply the "glue" that helps bring these two together to provide a final calumniation of a customer's project.
+Cowboy Log Homes is simply the "glue" that helps bring these two together to provide a final culmination of a customer's project. * Please note photos and elevations may differ some from accompanying floor plans.

 Both comments and pings are currently closed.